 In addition to the interview, competence and episode data surveyed from the respondents, there are so-called paradata and derived information available.
-The respective data files can be identified by the leading capital letter in the name (e.g., Weights, TargetMethods, Biography or CohortProfile, see figure 20).
+The respective data files can be identified by the leading capital letter in the name (e.g., Weights, TargetMethods, Biogra-phy or CohortProfile, see Figure 21).